 I had to get additional antibiotics dripped through my IV stint because of the manual extraction, so when we transferred from the birth suite to the postpartum room, an extra nurse came with us to wheel my IV bags.
 The wheelchair that they had me sit on was very hard and had no suspension.
 If I had actually been in pain or discomfort, it would not have been a very pleasant ride.

 We ended up having to stay an extra couple nights in the hospital because of concerns over Zoe's fast breathing combined with the possibility of meconium aspiration (she pooped in utero & might have breathed it in).
 Every four hours a nurse would come in and take our vitals.
 I was offered Tylenol and stool softener right away, and was actually somewhat pushed to take the Tylenol.
 I took the first dose, but not more later.
-In retrospect, I think I didn't need any Tylenol during those first few days because I still had all the hormones from labor and delivery coursing through my veins.
+In retrospect, I think I didn't need any Tylenol during those first few days because I still had all the hormones and adrenaline from labor and delivery coursing through my veins.
 It wasn't until I got home and was breastfeeding the baby on the bed that I could feel that one stitch.
-Luckily, I wasn't sore at all, my main complaint the first couple days was my sore throat.
+Luckily, the rest of my body wasn't sore at all, my main complaint the first couple days was my sore throat.

 Throughout our stay, Zoe had chest x-rays done (they wheeled in a mobile x-ray machine and my partner got to help with it), several blood draws (they draw blood from the heel of babies, and by the end of our stay, both of Zoe's heels had been pricked multiple times), and her oxygen levels checked.
 Luckily we found out early on from breastfeeding help that you can put your finger in the baby's mouth (nail down towards tongue) for them to suck on and it's such a strong soothing technique that Zoe didn't cry at all with the blood draws.
 Which makes everyone much more calm.